nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

 * only four key metrics are needed to differentiate elite engineering teams from mediocre ones.

 ![](images/dora-categories.webp)

+How to improve DORA metrics within an organization?

+1. **Reduction of the Codebase**
+   Reducing the size and complexity of the codebase, such as by adopting microservices, makes the system easier to maintain and scale.
+Smaller, independently deployable services are less prone to failures, which improves **Change Failure Rate** and **Time to Restore Service**.
+Additionally, this allows for faster and more frequent deployments, boosting **Deployment Frequency**.

+2. **Smaller Pull Requests**
+   Encourage developers to make smaller, more frequent pull requests rather than large, infrequent ones.
+Smaller pull requests are easier to review, merge, and test, reducing the risk of issues and speeding up the overall development process, which directly impacts **Lead Time for Changes**.

+3. **Automate CI/CD Pipelines**
+   Automating your continuous integration (CI) and continuous delivery (CD) pipelines is essential for improving both **Deployment Frequency** and **Lead Time for Changes**.
+This reduces manual errors, accelerates testing and deployment processes, and ensures fast, consistent releases.

+4. **Implement Blue/Green or Canary Deployments**
+   These deployment strategies reduce the impact of failed releases by gradually introducing changes to a small subset of users before scaling.
+This minimizes risk and downtime, improving both **Change Failure Rate** and **Time to Restore Service**.

 ## The DevSecOps model